tigera-cs/Calico-Foundation/3.1-kubernetes-services-basic-lab/README.md

 This rule delivers the packet to the `customer` service endpoint.

-The second rule performs the DNAT that changes the destination IP from the service's clusterIP to the IP address of the service endpoint backing pod (`10.48.0.8` in this example).
+The second rule performs the DNAT that changes the destination IP from the service's NodePort to the IP address of the service endpoint backing pod (`10.48.0.8` in this example).
 After this, standard Linux routing can handle forwarding the packet like it would for any other packet.

 #### Recap